GitOnMyLvl/taskmon/README.md

 # TaskMon 🐾

-A gamified to-do app where users complete quests to feed and evolve their virtual monster companions.
+A gamified to-do app where users complete quests to evolve their virtual monster companions.

 ## 🎮 Overview

 TaskMon transforms mundane task management into an engaging adventure.
-Users create and complete quests (tasks) to gain XP, level up, and feed their virtual monster.
+Users create and complete quests (tasks) to gain XP, level up, and evolve their virtual monster.
 As the monster grows, it evolves through different stages, providing visual motivation and a sense of progression.

 ## ✨ Features